BEATING TIME © 2001 (re-write 2003)

 The play has been the subject of a rigorous work-shopping process, during which severe criticism was made of the linear structure, episodic quality and lack of purpose.
 Some of these criticisms have been taken on board and script-in-hand reading by actors has permitted some fine-tuning.
 Call it finished, for now, although the opening shown on-line here is the first draft..

 .Lotte Klemperer a rather more than footnote - has recently (July 2003) died.
 I thought I would mention this because, although the play is about her father and the minor role of "Lotte" in my play is but a caricature of a person who I respected but never met - she had arranged for us to have tea "some time when she next came to London".

-Her influence on both Otto and this play is indisputable.
-Indeed, the play was partially inspired by correspondence between us, ending with her stubborn insistence that I should NEVER, NEVER write about (her) Papa's "long and hard life", in turn causing an otherwise helpful and encouraging EMI managers in London to flatly refuse permission to include any CDs from their extensive Klemperer range during future performances of BEATING TIME.
-This in turn inspired me to seek advise from Writers' Guild lawyers and eventual permission from the publishers of the principal biography before even submitting the text for a public reading.
+Her influence on both Dr Klemperer and this play is indisputable.
+Indeed, the play was partially inspired by correspondence between us, ending with her stubborn insistence that I should NEVER, NEVER write about (her) Papa's "long and hard life", in turn causing an otherwise helpful and encouraging EMI managers in London to flatly refuse permission to include any CDs from their extensive Klemperer range during any (aspirational) future performances of BEATING TIME.
+This in turn inspired me to seek advise from Writers' Guild lawyers and eventually receiving permission from the publishers of the principal biography before even submitting the text for a public reading.

 Shouldn't a play about a musician contain music?
 Yes of course.
 But what music should I choose?